 By 1963, the number of pupils had expanded to 40 and the school relocated to larger premises at the Ecole Migros in rue du Prince.
 With demand for places continuing to grow, the school moved to a large house at 39 bis route de Malagnou and then, in 1967, to empty village school premises in Vésenaz.

 In 1972, Denis Unsworth was appointed as Head.
 He stayed until retirement in 2007.
 A long and difficult search for new premises in the early 1980s eventually led to the identification of the magnificent ‘Petit Malagny’ site in Genthod, on the opposite side of the lake.
 In total, some six years were spent negotiating the final purchase, securing the loan, obtaining approval for the building's use as a school, agreeing plans for refurbishment and additional buildings and, finally, carrying out the building work.
 In 1989, the school moved to Genthod for the beginning of the summer term and was officially opened on Sports Day.

-A fourth building opened in April 2013, providing a dining hall and dance studio in addition to the classrooms needed to facilitate an expansion to two classes per year group.
+A fourth building, the Salève, opened in April 2013, providing a dining hall and dance studio in addition to the classrooms needed to facilitate an expansion to two classes per year group.

 Our secondary campus was opened in September 2017 in a new, state-of-the-art facility in Versoix, just a few minutes from the primary site.
 The secondary school is growing organically year-on-year and currently has pupils in Years 7-9, with Year 10 opening in September 2019.